IPsec Support

 - Static Routing Configuration

-The router traffic between the internal network and the VPC an AWS Specific Cloud, add a static router to the CloudEOS and vEOS Router.
+The router traffic between the internal network and the VPC and AWS-specific cloud, such as adding a static router to the AWE-7200R and CloudEOS router.

 Next Hop: 169.254.11.162